We happy to present these Shell Creek fishing tips from professional charter captain and fishing expert Captain Debbie Hanson.

 7. No Boat Needed

 No boat, no problem.
-You can cast a line from the pier that is located right next to the concrete boat ramp at Hathaway Park.
+You can cast a line from the shore at Hathaway Park.

 Platter of seafood from Peace River Seafood in Punta Gorda/Englewood BeachAfter fishing and exploring Shell Creek, you're likely to have worked up a nice appetite.